 NRIs, PIOs and OIC cardholders who plan to shift their place of residence to India will face the prospect of having to move their personal belongings and other goods transferred across countries.
-Moving a home within a city or a country is complicated enough, and when the transfer of residence is trans-national or trans-continental, there are several customs duty reductions you could avail from the Indian government.
+Moving a home within a city or a country is complicated enough, and when the transfer of residence is trans-national or trans-continental, there are several customs duty for NRI returning to India you could avail from the Indian government.

-If you are an NRI living abroad and are planning a transfer of residence to India, then here are the Customs Rules you should know so that your goods and personal effects are transferred safely to India.
+If you are an NRI living abroad and are planning a transfer of residence to India, then here are the transfer of residence rules you should know so that your goods and personal effects are transferred safely to India.
 We highly recommend that you make use of Transfer of Residency so that you can avail the customs duty reductions on several items.

-Do You Qualify to Avail The Transfer of Residence?
+Do You Qualify to Avail The Transfer of Residence To India?

-Transfer of Residence is a facility provided by the Indian government for Non-Resident Indians who intend to permanently shift to India, after staying abroad for one year or more.
-With the new Customs Baggage Rules that came into effect on April 1, 2016, these are the criteria for an NRI to avail the Transfer of Residence facility:
+Transfer of Residence to India is a facility provided by the Indian government for Non-Resident Indians who intend to permanently shift to India, after staying abroad for one year or more.
+With the new customs duty for NRI returning to India that came into effect on April 1, 2016, these are the criteria for an NRI to avail the Transfer of Residence facility:

 3-6 Months Spent Abroad: Those staying abroad for three to six months will be allowed to import household goods worth INR 60,000 free of any Customs Duty.